 - Non-Functional Requirements

-This is the standard business requirement that is assumed to carry value in the Product as functionality and this can also be written in the form of User Stories and it carries acceptance criteria as well.
+Business or Functional requirementsThe business requirements assumed to carry value in the Product as functionality may be written in the form of User Stories and has the acceptance criteria.Example:

 - Unit Test Coverage